-- Do existing regulations explicitly incorporate a prohibition of the use of devices that are inherently inhuman, degrading or painful, or have a humiliating or degrading effect?
+- Who decides which equipment is made available in the facility? - Which instruments of restraint are in use in the place of detention?
+Are body-worn electro-shock devices used? - Do existing regulations explicitly incorporate a prohibition of the use of devices that are inherently inhuman, degrading or painful, or have a humiliating or degrading effect?
 If so, are staff aware of what types of equipment are prohibited? - Are prison staff aware of concerns relating to asphyxia?